isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

 {: .has-text-right .margin--top--xl}

 <h5 id="tldr-short-reads" class="margin--bottom--lg"><b>TLDR: Short Reads</b></h5>
 Get back into reading with these short reads.
-Or pull these up to tide you over that commute or long wait.
+Or pull these out to tide you over that commute or long wait.
 From short stories, comics to poetry, we’ve got you covered.
 <br>
 <h4>Websites</h4>
 <h5>1. <a href=" http://www.qlrs.com/stories.asp" target=_blank">Quarterly Literary Review Singapore: Short Stories</a></h5>